-If you receive a NYPD NOPD psychological disqualification please call (516) 248-0040 or email email@example.com to schedule a free in office consultation.
-Due to the Covid-19 shutdown we are also offering ZOOM consultations.
+If you receive a NYPD NOPD psychological disqualification please call (516) 248-0040 or email firstname.lastname@example.org to schedule a free in office consultation.
+Due to Covid-19 and social distancing we are also offering ZOOM consultations.

 Kevin has been helping disqualified candidates appeal their NYPD psychological or character disqualifications for more than 17 years now.

 He offers many opportunities during the course of your appeal to meet and spend time with him in his office.
 The first opportunity is when you receive a Notice of Proposed Disqualification or NOPD.

 Kevin offers free office consultations.
 He will meet with you to discuss your history and how the interview with the hiring agency’s psychologist went.
 He will discuss with you the topics the NYPD psychologist focused on during your interview.
 He will speak with you about your history of arrests, violations or incidents, if any, as well as any problems you may have had in school, at work or in relationships.